godaddy/gasket/packages/gasket-plugin-manifest/README.md

 <link src="/manifest.json" rel="manifest">
 ```

-Users also have the option to pass in a boolean value of `true`, which will tell gasket to configure the output path to a default value of `/manifest.json`.
+Users also have the option to pass in a boolean value of `true`, which defaults the path to `public/manifest.json`.

 ## Lifecycles